01Headline finding

 | Moonwell total | $79.2M | $20.8M | $100.0M | $31.9M | 40.2% |

-Core lending rose 2.3 percent while vaults fell 19.9 percent, so the combined total eased 3.3 percent.
-Optimism continued expanding, its utilization climbing to 56.5 percent.
-Ethereum launched at month-end but carried no measurable supply at the May 31 snapshot.
+Core lending rose 2.3 percent while the vaults fell 19.9 percent, so the combined total eased just 3.3 percent.
+OP Mainnet kept expanding, its utilization climbing to 56.5 percent, and Ethereum, launched only at month-end, carried no measurable supply at the May 31 snapshot.
 All USD figures are constant-price, read from the Moonwell oracle at the end-of-month block on each chain.

 Suppliers finally added to Core lending, and USDC paid 9 percent.
 The protocol's own cut of it fell to 0.19 percent, the thinnest of the year.

-USDC ran hot: $15.2 million supplied against $13.8 million borrowed, 90.5 percent utilization, an 8.43 percent base supply APY.
-MORPHO reached $12.0 million, having grown every month of the year, and AERO climbed to $8.6 million.
+USDC ran hot: $15.2 million supplied against $13.8 million borrowed at 90.5 percent utilization, which drove its base supply APY to 8.43 percent.
+Behind it, MORPHO reached $12.0 million, having grown every month of the year, and AERO climbed to $8.6 million.

 | Market | Supplied | Borrowed | Utilization | Base supply APY | Base borrow APY |